eazyliving/fyyd-api/README.md

 #### Description

 Retrieves the curations inside the specified category.
 The categories system referres to Apple's iTunes Categories.
-Categories not in Apple's specification are ignored on import.

 Please note: Curations' categories calculate automatically by the podcasts' categories of the curated episodes.
 In future, those categories also could get set manually by the user if desired.
-At the moment the categories are only calculated and thus could change with every curated episode.
+At the moment the categories are calculated and thus could change with every curated episode.

 Additionally you can only find public curations with that function.